mvolkmann/blog/src/swift.md

 As with any optional value, callers must test and unwrap the value in order to use it.

-Deinitializers are methods named `deinit`.
+Deinitializers are methods named `deinit`,
 If a struct or class defines this method, it will be called when any instance is destroyed.
 It is used to perform cleanup.

+I have two issues with the method name `deinit`.
+First, "deinitialize" is not a word.
+Second, the method doesn't necessarily only clean up after actions taken in an initializer.
+It can perform cleanup of actions taken by any method.
+A better name would have been "cleanup" or "onDestroy".

 ## Optional Properties